Furrah/blog/content/food/Misc/american-beans.md

 image: "/food/images/american_beans/IMG_7095.jpeg"
 ---

 I don't know if these beans are American but this recipe comes from an American man who may or may not have been a cowboy.
 He called this recipe his cowboy breakfast!
+Sam and I met him in Pembrokeshire  on our minimoon after getting married!

 This is a super quick meal that goes great on toast with a lil bit of hot sauce.
 Also goes great with scrambled egg.